How we are funded

 We are also registered with easyfundraising.org.uk.
 It is a simple way of raising money through online purchasing.
 If you register with them, when you buy from a website such as Marks and Spencer or Amazon (there are 2700 retailers) the retailer will donate to The Indigo Project-Gambia.
 So you buy, and they donate.

-We were very lucky to receive some funding from The Gambia Experience Holiday Company.
+We were lucky to have received some funding from The Gambia Experience Holiday Company in 2012.
 The Gambia Experience is a sustainable tourism provider and a member of the Tourism Industry Carbon Offset Service.
 They promote Green Tourism and as well as offering holidays they have an active role in supporting the people of The Gambia through many projects that have the same ethos.
-In 2012 The Gambia Experience offered The Indigo Project-Gambia £400 and two return flights to The Gambia to provide mosquito nets to the families and children the project supports.
-One hundred-and-thirteen nets were purchased in The Gambia and given out, which was more than first anticipated.
-One hundred nets were paid for by The Gambia Experience and delivered to Generie Village.
-Thirteen were taken to The Janet School.
+The Gambia Experience offered The Indigo Project-Gambia £400 and two return flights to The Gambia to provide mosquito nets to the families and children the project supports.

-At the start of academic school year 17/18 The Indigo project – Gambia currently sponsors just over 50 children, thirty of which have an individual sponsorship from friends of the charity.
+At the start of academic school year 19/20 The Indigo project – Gambia will sponsors just over 60 children, forty of which have an individual sponsorship from friends of the charity.
 All money raised by the charity first goes on ensuring fees are in place for the next academic year of the children without a sponsor before anything else.
 So individual sponsorship gives us financial stability which allows further fund raising efforts to target other areas such as health care, refurbishment projects and skill training.

 Each visit to the Gambia we identify children in need of support or headmasters approach us when a child’s circumstances have changed and they need support.
-Academic school year 17/18 we will be sponsoring a further ten children.
-Five in a government school (£40 per year) and 5 in a private school (Janet School- £150 per year) to start school in September 2017.
+Academic school year 19/20 we will be sponsoring a further ten children.